jamesplease/timeline-utils/README.md

 ### Fractional Values

 Some values only exist as integers (they are [discrete](https://en.wikipedia.org/wiki/Discrete_mathematics)).
 For instance, frames in a video.
-If a video has 2 frames, then there are only two possible values that the selected frame can be: frame 0, or frame 1.
+If a video has 2 frames, then there are only two possible values that an active frame can be: frame 0, or frame 1.
+It's simply not possible to be on, say, frame 1.5, because each frame is a particular image.

-However, when you represent a value like frames _visually_, you typically give each frame a width.
-This permits a place onscreen, some pixel, that can represent a value _between_ 0 and 1.
+However, when you represent a value like frames _visually_, you typically display them as having a width.
+This permits a place onscreen - some pixel – that can represent a value _between_ 0 and 1.

 In this way, a visualization of a discrete value can be considered continuous.

-In this library, these values are called _fractional values_.
-Fractional values are useful when it comes to visualizations, but do note that you should _never_ mistake a fractional value for a real value.

-Using a fractional value outside of the timeline will open you up to errors.
-This is because you are handing off the responsibility of rounding the value to the consumer of that value, and this can cause considerable problems when visualizing a timeline.

-> Note: a visualization of frames is never actually continuous.
+Because it is important to know whether you are working with the discrete version of a value, or the continuous one, Timeline Utils gives a name to the continuous versions: _fractional values_.

 ### Dead Space